RaghavNagi/cine-gpt/README.md

  - BugFix: If the user is not logged in Redirect /browser to Login page and vice-versa
  - Unsubscribed to the onAuthStateChange callback
  - Get data from TMDB now playing movies list API
+ - Custom Hook - useNowPlayingMovie
+ - create movieSlice
+ - Update store with movie data
+ - Planning for main container and secondary container
+ - Fetch data for trailer video
+ - Update store with trailer video data
+ - embedded youtube video trailer and make it autoplay and mute
  -

 # Features